Rock and reed

 It is a place of spiritual pilgrimage.

-I was invited a few months ago to join a group of artists to give voice* to the lake.
-We have been meeting monthly.
+I was invited last year to join a group of artists to give voice* to the lake.
+We have been meeting monthly since September.
 Layering our work, relationship with lake and land, listening, a softness between kin, being curious.
 It’s a kind of delicious depth that I am wading into.
+A new to me group of humans attending and caring through creative expression.

 As I drove down toward the seaward side at the bottom of the lake near the South Wexford Coastal path I passed a car parked.
 A photographer watching and photographing swans, a mega white zoom lens resting on the drivers door window.